agspoon/PiKVM-PWM-Fan/README.md

 2. Wire the GPIO pin of the EZFan controller to GPIO 12 of the RPi.

-   I used a 100 ohm resistor in series to limit the current draw from the RPi GPIO pin, but that's not totally necessary unless you plan on using other GPIO pins on your PiKVM (there is a limit to the total current available to all GPIO pins).
+   I used a 100 ohm resistor in series to limit the current draw from the RPi GPIO pin, but that's not totally necessary unless you plan on using other GPIO pins on your KVM (there is a limit to the total current available to all GPIO pins).
 Note, at these higher frequencies you have to consider the *AC* current draw through the parasitic capacitance across the Gate to Drain/Source of the EZFan transistor.

    [![GPIO_wire](images/GPIO_wire_thumb.png)](images/GPIO_wire.png)   [![PWM Controller2](images/GPIO_resistor_thumb.png)](images/GPIO_resistor.png)

 3. Modify */boot/config.txt* to enable PWM

     With the 4b, you only have two choices as to which set of PWM outputs to use; GPIO **12&13** or GPIO **18&19** (*pins 32&33, pins 12&35*).
-For the Geekworm PiKVM hat, GPIO 18 is already used (for audio I belive), so that leaves only 12&13.
+For the Geekworm KVM-A3 hat, GPIO 18 is already used (for audio I belive), so that leaves only 12&13.

    I chose pin **12** (*pin #32 PWM0*), as that's the default for kvmd-fan.
 Don't confuse GPIO numbers with pin numbers.
 [RPi-4 pinout](https://www.electrorules.com/raspberry-pi-4-gpio-pnout)
    ```